andryjohn/RJ-s-blog/_posts/2019-06-11-zsh-corrupt.md

 fc -R .zsh_history
 ```

-fc was interesting.
+`fc` was interesting.
 It doesn't show up in the manpage.
 I ended up in a searching a fair amount to realize that this is a zsh-built in feature.
 There's some information about it within zsh documentation.

->...'fc -R’ reads the history from the given file
+>...'`fc -R`’ reads the history from the given file

 It seems fc will interact with your `zsh_history`.
 In this case, we are reading from the file and, since no second file was mentioned, putting it back into the same history file. i.e. re-writing history by parsing the same file.